The Importance of Vaccines and why we ALL need to be Vaccinated at some time

 *It can also help protect against other illnesses such as sinusitis and ear infections.

-Rotavirus Rotaviruses cause severe diarrhoea and vomiting, which can lead to dehydration, electrolyte imbalance and shock in young children.
+Rotavirus Rotaviruses cause severe diarrhoea and vomiting, which can lead to dehydration, electrolyte imbalance and even shock in young children.
 Indeed, this can lead to death if treatment, especially fluid replacement, is not immediately started.

 Measles is a highly contagious disease with symptoms that include fever, runny nose, white spots in the back of the mouth and a rash.
 Serious cases can cause blindness, brain swelling and death.